-Through their Think Business Think Equality toolkit, there is guidance on employers supporting employees affected by domestic abuse during the pandemic and a more general online self-assessment resource for employers on domestic abuse.
+Close the Gap, through their Think Business Think Equality toolkit, have produced guidance on employers supporting employees affected by domestic abuse during the pandemic and a more general online self-assessment resource for employers on domestic abuse.
 The RNIB also provide information on employing partially sighted and blind workers during COVID, and a COVID risk assessment tool.

 Apprentices can return to work at the same time as their co-workers.
 For specific concerns regarding the safe return to work for apprentices, there is information and support on the Skills Development Scotland website and apprentices can speak to an advisor directly on 0800 917 8000.